Languages and Other Programmes

 email: [email protected]

-State Institutes of Further Education (SIFE) of the Ministry of Education also offer Greek classes all over Cyprus.
+State Institutes of Further Education (KIE) of the Ministry of Education also offer Greek classes all over Cyprus.
 The fees are normally EUR250-400 per year, but for GMI beneficiaries the cost is only EUR10 per year.

 For more information contact the Ministry of Education and Culture by either calling 22 800803 or by visiting their website.